 Fellowships and scholarships

 Thesaurus Poloniae is a three-month fellowship programme of the Ministry of Culture, implemented by the International Cultural Centre in Cracow.
 It is addressed to individuals who carry out research on culture, history or the multicultural heritage of Poland, both past and present, and broadly understood Central Europe.
 Both individuals who deal with the management and preservation of cultural heritage in practical terms and those who carry out theoretical research in the area of heritage, history, sociology, ethnography and anthropology are invited to participate in the programme.
+The programme continues to support both experienced researchers and early-career scholars working in the fields of heritage, history, anthropology, sociology and cultural studies.

-Creative scholarships and scholarships in the field of dissemination of culture, founded by the Minister of Culture, are awarded to people involved in artistic creativity, dissemination of culture and protection of monuments for the implementation of a specific project in the following categories and areas:
+Creative scholarships and scholarships in the field of dissemination of culture, founded by the Minister of Culture, are awarded to people involved in artistic creativity, cultural education, dissemination of culture and heritage protection.
+The Ministry of Culture and National Heritage also provides scholarships for students of artistic schools and universities as well as international scholarships implemented within bilateral cultural cooperation programmes.
+Recent scholarship programmes increasingly support interdisciplinary projects, digital culture, accessibility, international mobility and projects related to new technologies and sustainability.

 Awards